 There are a bunch of different boat tours to do in the Coron area, and all of them are great, but the best one is the Ultimate Coron Palawan Tour that hits most of the highlights near Coron.

-This page covers that tour and what you can expect to see on it.
-We’ll have more general info and a map of all the Calamian islands soon!
+We’ll have more general Palawan info and a map of all the Calamian islands soon!